Overview of the Medicare Therapy Cap Exceptions Process

 Use of the KX modifier

-When the beneficiary qualifies for a therapy cap exception, the KX modifier is required with the CPT/HCPCS code to be used on the claim form.
-The KX modifier can be included with claims prior to reaching the cap.
-The patient’s current accrued claims amount cannot be known for certain because other provider claims may have been submitted but not yet processed by the Medicare Administrative Contractor.
+When the beneficiary qualifies for a therapy cap exception because of the demonstrated medical need to provide services above the therapy cap, the KX modifier is required with the CPT/HCPCS code on the claim form.
+The KX modifier can be included with claims prior to reaching the cap because the patient’s current accrued claims amount cannot be known for certain due to claims submitted by other providers.
+However, it should not routinely be used with claims significantly before reaching the cap because the KX modifier indicates services qualify for the exception.
+Overuse may result in additional reviews by contractors.

 By appending the KX modifier, the SLP is attesting that the services billed: